HomeDocumentation

 • Google Chrome browser

-• An Opsiton API key (created from the API Keys page)
+• An Opsiton API key

 Installation Steps

-2. 2Click the extension icon in the Chrome toolbar
+2. 2Click the extension icon

-3. 3Enter your organization's API key in the API Key field
+3. 3Enter the API key

 4. 4Click Save